How to File Workers Comp in Oklahoma

 Determining eligibility for workers compensation benefits is an important part of the services that our firm provides.
 We will review the circumstances of your injury or accident to determine whether you may be entitled to coverage and what amount of benefits you may be able to receive.

-If you are ready to file a claim with your employer for injuries sustained on the job, contact our firm today to discuss your options.
+If you are ready to file a claim for workers' comp in Oklahoma with your employer for injuries sustained on the job, contact our firm today to discuss your options.